Alarm PIR Sensor

 Remote Double Tap Module

-Autowatch make a wireless PIR sensor.
-Details can be found here: http://vehiclesecurity.co.nz/blog/autowatch-wireless-p-i-r-sensor
+Autowatch makes a wireless PIR sensor.
+Details can be found here: https://vehiclesecurity.co.nz/blog/autowatch-wireless-p-i-r-sensor